man and women playing padel in an indoor court

 man and woman playing padel as doubles

-Where can I play padel tennis in England?
+Where can I play padel tennis in the UK?

 If you’re wondering what padel tennis is like in England, it’s a growing sport that has led to many clubs popping up all over the country.
-You can find courts in many locations including London, Manchester, Leeds, and Birmingham.
+You can find courts in many locations including London, Manchester, Leeds, Birmingham and Padel in Wales.

 What is the difference between padel balls and tennis balls?